Arizona Minimum Coverage Car Insurance: Requirements and Costs (November 2024)

 Free.
 Simple.
 Secure.

-Arizona's minimum car insurance requirements includes a minimum of $25,000 for bodily injury liability per person, $50,000 per accident and $15,000 for property damage liability per accident.
+Arizona's minimum car insurance requirements include bodily injury liability of $25,000 per person, $50,000 per accident and property damage liability of $15,000 per accident.
 As an at-fault state, Arizona mandates that the driver responsible for an accident pays for damages.

 Why Trust MoneyGeek?
 MoneyGeek analyzed data from Quadrant Information Services and the Arizona Department of Insurance to give you the most accurate cost data for various Arizona drivers.